rafalwrzeszcz-wrzasqpl/pl.wrzasq.lambda/lambda-cform/lambda-cform-organization/src/site/markdown/guide/usage.md

 # Using in CloudFormation

-This resource handler manager organization state (should be applied only on root account).
+This resource handler manages organization state (should be applied only on root account).

 # Required permissions

 `lambda-cform-organization` Lambda needs following permissions:

+-   `organizations:CreateOrganization`,
--   `iam:CreateOrganization`,
+-   `organizations:DeleteOrganization`,
--   `iam:DeleteOrganization`,
+-   `organizations:DescribeOrganization`,
--   `iam:DescribeOrganization`.
+-   `organizations:ListRoots`.

 Additionally you may want to add following policies to it's role: